EnviroDIY/USGS_NGWOS/NGWOS_AWS_MQTT/ReadMe.md

 In line 109, find and replace the text `hologram` with the APN for your SIM card.
 Make sure there are quotation marks around the APN string, as there are in the example.
 If you are using a Hologram SIM, you don't need to change this.

+## Upload to your Stonefly

+After correctly modifying the configuration and set certificates files, upload the sketch to your Stonefly.
+Instructions for uploading sketches can be found on the [Arduino support pages](https://support.arduino.cc/hc/en-us/articles/4733418441116-Upload-a-sketch-in-Arduino-IDE).
+You should have already installed the board package from the Stonefly following the instructions in the [main Read Me for this repository](https://github.com/EnviroDIY/USGS_NGWOS/?tab=readme-ov-file#setting-up-the-stonefly-in-the-arduino-ide).

+To upload with PlatformIO, use the upload task shortcut from the bottom menu or select the "Upload" project task from the PlatformIO menu.